Mocbuilder/ECH-EasyConsoleHelper/EasyConsoleHelper/README.md

 ```

 ### ECH.ErrorPrint()
-ColorPrint() takes a string as parameter and prints the text in red as an error while returning to the original ForegroundColor from befor execution.
+ErrorPrint() takes a string as parameter and prints the text in red as an error while returning to the original ForegroundColor from before execution.

 Example Code: